Shihan150/iloscar/README.md

 For all tables, the first column can be adjusted manually.

 ### 1. Forward model example
-The general workflow follows:
+The general workflow is as follows:
-    1. choose the version control information in Table 1;
+    1. Select the desired version in Table 1;
     2. Tune relevant parameters in Table 2 and turn off the carbon emission in Table 3;
     3. Change the t0 and tfinal in Table 3 and spin up the model for 2 Ma.
 Check if the steady state is achieved;
-    4. using the final steady state from last step as y0 and turn on the carbon emission.
-Run the model.
+    4. Utilize the final steady state achieved in the previous step as the initial condition (y0).
+Enable the carbon emissions and run the model.

-Here one example is given to help users practice how to run the iLOSCAR forwardly.
+To assist users in familiarizing themselves with the process of running iLOSCAR in a forward manner, an example is provided.

 #### 1.1 Origninal PETM example from [Zeebe et al., 2009](https://www.nature.com/articles/ngeo578).

-Note that the prolonged carbon leak after the major emission and the inferred reverse circulation are not incorporated here.
+Please note that this specific implementation does not include the prolonged carbon release following the main emission event or the inferred reverse circulation described in the original study by Zeebe et al., 2009.

-##### Tune the steady state
+##### Tuning the steady state
-Note that the initial y0 for the default parameter settings are given in our package (**preind_steady.dat** and **petm_steady.dat**), which can be used directly.
-Thus, if users want to run the default model, they can skip this part directly.
+Please note that if you intend to run the default model, you can skip this part as the initial y0 values are provided in our package (preind_steady.dat and petm_steady.dat), which can be used directly.

     1. Go to the Forward page
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/1a9ea74e-718d-482b-984e-ad074916be60)

-    2. Turn the PALEO to '1', LOADFLAG to '0', and Save ystart to '1'.
+    2. Set the PALEO parameter to '1', LOADFLAG to '0', and Save ystart to '1'.
+    The model parameters in Table 2 will adjust automatically to the palaeo settings.
-    Save ystart decides if the model will export the y values at t=tfinal.
+    Save ystart determines if the model will export the y values at t=tfinal.
     The export file name can be manually specified in Table 4.
-Here we use the 'petm_steady.dat'.
+In this example, we use the 'petm_steady.dat'.
-    Then the model parameters in Table 2 will adjust automatically to the palaeo settings.

  ![image](https://github.com/Shihan150/iloscar/assets/57557675/fb654bff-d91a-4b0f-a294-1788638cd85e)

-    3. Turn off the carbon emission by changing 'emission pattern' to 0 in Table 3.
+    3. Turn off carbon emissions by changing 'emission pattern' to 0 in Table 3.

 ![image](https://github.com/Shihan150/iloscar/assets/57557675/00f621d3-d1fc-435f-bc3d-b396a66d16c7)

-    4. Change tfinal to 2e7 in Table 2.
+    4. Modify 'tfinal' to '2e7' in Table 2.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/362a0071-4355-4f7d-a917-fba1570f967a)

-    5. Give a name to your experiment and run it.
+    5. Provide a name for your experiment and run it.
 I name it as Zeebe2009 here.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/1171abab-39c3-4999-9415-fa96c20f1fcb)

-    6. The running information will be given in the following chunck.
+    6. The running information will be displayed in the following chunck.
 <img width="926" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/b32fb30d-6b34-4eeb-8a72-3d5d6c8fc83b">

-    7. When integration finished, the final steady state will be saved to the file specified in Table 4 ('petm_steady.dat' here).
+    7. Once the integration is complete, the final steady state will be saved to the file specified in Table 4 ('petm_steady.dat' in this case).
-    The export file can be used for perturbation experiments later.
+    The exported file can be used as the initial y0 for perturbation experiments later.
 <img width="794" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/dba35d27-b377-4943-8c7c-05f95377fbb3">

 ##### Perturbation experiment
-    1. Stay in the same page.
+    1. Stay on the same page.
 In table 1, set LOADFALG  to '1' and Save ystart to '0'.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/0481554b-a6db-49e8-8162-25faa08cbe83)

-    2. In table 2, change tfinal to 2e5.
+    2. In table 2, change 'tfinal' to '2e5'.
  ![image](https://github.com/Shihan150/iloscar/assets/57557675/d08149a5-d8c1-47db-ac80-42b0db5e3e00)

     3. Select the carbon emission scenario in Table 3.
 In this example, set: